Publications

 *”The Triumph of Epicure: A History of New Orleans Culinary Tourism,” Southern Quarterly (2009), vol. 46, no.3.
 The article traces the relationship between tourism and foodways in New Orleans from the nineteenth century to the present.
 Written in the aftermath of Hurricane Katrina, the article examines manifestations of “New Orleans” cuisine throughout the world and its meanings within the global culinary scene.

 *”‘Always in Costume and Mask‘: Lyle Saxon and New Orleans Tourism,” Louisiana History (2001), vol. 42, no.1.
-The article analyzes Lyle Saxon, both as an individual author of such books as Fabulous New Orleans and Old Louisiana as well as the director of the Louisiana Writers Project.
-In these various roles, Saxon packaged New Orleans and Louisiana for tourists’ consumption during the interwar period.
+The article analyzes Lyle Saxon, both as an individual author of such books as Father Mississippi (1927), Fabulous New Orleans (1928), Old Louisiana (1929), and Lafitte the Pirate (1930) as well as the director of the Louisiana Writers Project.
+In these various roles, Saxon packaged New Orleans and Louisiana for tourists’ consumption during the interwar period, embedding images and tales still prominent in today’s tourism industry.